paul-grassi/800-63-3/sp800-63-3/front.md

 This document provides guidelines for implementing the third step of the above process.

-This document takes a different approach than earlier revisions by defining two separate metrics, referred to as *Authenticator Assurance Level* and *Level of Confidence*.
-Authenticator Assurance Level refers to the robustness of the authentication process itself, while Level of Confidence refers to the robustness of the identity proofing process and the binding between an authenticator and a specific individual.
-A mapping is provided to allow agencies using the existing Level of Assurance model to select appropriate technology based on the corresponding Authenticator Assurance Level and Level of Confidence.
+This document takes a different approach than earlier revisions by defining two separate metrics, referred to as *Authenticator Assurance Level* and *Identity Assurance Level*.
+Authenticator Assurance Level refers to the robustness of the authentication process itself, while Identity Assurance Level refers to the robustness of the identity proofing process and the binding between an authenticator and a specific individual.
+A mapping is provided to allow agencies using the existing Level of Assurance model to select appropriate technology based on the corresponding Authenticator Assurance Level and Identity Assurance Level.
 The separation of these metrics better supports applications requiring strong authentication that may be pseudonymous, and the separation of authenticator issuance from the establishment of credentials binding those authenticators to individuals.

 Accordingly, with this revision SP 800-63 has been split into a family of documents organized as follows: